PowerLoom/audit-protocol/docs/Introduction.md

 ### **Project**

-  1. A project in Audit-protocol can be any contract (like UNISWAPV2 pair contract) or aggregate of multiple contracts.
+  1. A [project](https://github.com/PowerLoom/pooler/tree/onchain_pooler#extending-pooler-with-a-uniswap-v2-data-point) in Audit-protocol can be any contract (like UniswapV2 pair contract) or [aggregate](https://github.com/PowerLoom/pooler/tree/onchain_pooler#extending-pooler-with-a-uniswap-v2-data-point) of multiple such contracts.
-  2. Each snapshot is specific to a project
+  2. Each [snapshot](https://github.com/PowerLoom/pooler/tree/onchain_pooler#base-snapshot-generation) is specific to a project

 ### **EpochID**